bkaddoura/production/docs/part_6/production_6_deployment.md

 :::
 :::{.column}

+Section 7 of Jupyter notebooks, tests have been left for my use.
 **2. If we don't do anything, model performance stays the same**

 + Software does not age like fine wine.